IBM/swift-cloudant/README.md

 - Querying views.
 - Creating, deleting and querying indexes.

-We will be rounding out the feature set in upcoming releases.

-**Currently it does not support being called from Objective-C.**
+## Documentation

+Documentation for the package is generated using DocC, and visible [on the repo's Github pages](https://github.com/ibm/swift-cloudant)

 ## Support

-`SwiftCloudant` is supported, however since it is an early release it is on a "best effort" basis.
+`SwiftCloudant` is supported on a "best effort" basis, and only in the free time of software engineers at [IBM](https://github.com/ibm).

+Although the original project was started by [@Cloudant](https://github.com/cloudant), that original repository was deprecated and archived in 2019.
+Do not contact any maintainers of this project without commits later than June 2023.
+Cloudant has no connection to this repository and cannot help or provide any support-- if support is needed, please open an issue against [this project](https://github.com/ibm/swift-cloudant)'s repository.

+### Languages

+This package only supports Swift, it does not currently have any support for Objective-C.

+Please open a PR if you would like to add support, or open an issue to request our team to look at adding support.

-### Platforms
+### Supported Platforms

-Currently Swift Cloudant supports:
+Swift Cloudant support is fully verified for:

 Swift versions
 - Minimum Swift language version 4.2
 - Minimum Swift tools version 5.0

 Platforms
-- macOS
 - Linux
+- Swift-on-server (e.g. Vapor)
+- iOS
+- iPadOS
+- macOS (including catalyst applications)

-Swift Cloudant is unsupported on:
+Swift Cloudant support is not verified / tested for:

-- iOS (should work, but hasn't been tested)
+- visionOS
 - tvOS
 - watchOS

-## Using in your project
+(it may work, but we have not verified. feel free to issue a PR if you get it running for these platforms)

+## Usage

 SwiftCloudant is available using the Swift Package Manager and [CocoaPods](http://cocoapods.org).